 - Chiropractic.
 Spinal manipulation has been found to be moderately effective for low back pain that has lasted for at least a month.
 Rarely, chiropractic treatment of the neck can cause certain types of strokes.

 - Acupuncture.
-Although results are usually only modest, acupuncture appears to ease chronic back and neck pain fairly well.
+Although results are usually modest, acupuncture appears to ease chronic back and neck pain.

 Preparing for your appointment